wolenetz/media-source/mse-in-workers-using-handle-explainer.md

 to incubate.

-##### Can detachment of `MediaSourceHandle` not automatically shutdown all SourceBuffers (and remove all their buffered media?)
+##### Can detachment of `MediaSource` not automatically shutdown all SourceBuffers (and remove all their buffered media?)

 ###### Initial Thoughts:

-Perhaps, but an orthogonal feature proposal to let an app explicitly request a MediaSource object to behave differently on detach of it (or in this case, its handle) would reduce the complexity of each proposal and let them be developed in parallel or separately.
+Perhaps, but an orthogonal feature proposal to let an app explicitly request a MediaSource object to behave differently on detach of it would reduce the complexity of each proposal and let them be developed in parallel or separately.